Open a CelerData cluster

 - Click a specific database to view the tables in the database.

-CelerData supports viewing and searching for the records of all queries executed in a CelerData cluster.
-You can analyze and fine-tune the query performance based on the execution statistics recorded in the query history.
+CelerData supports viewing and searching for the records of all queries executed and being executed in a CelerData cluster.
+You can analyze and fine-tune the query performance based on the execution statistics and kill the running queries that are consuming excessive cluster resources.

 Monitor your cluster and instances

-The Monitor tab provides you with real-time insights into the resource consumption and query performance of your CelerData cluster.
+The System monitoring tab provides you with real-time insights into the resource consumption and query performance of your CelerData cluster.
 With monitoring statistics, you can quickly identify and respond to performance issues before they become critical, and thus guarantee the smooth operation of the cluster.

-The Monitor tab consists of two sub-tabs: Cluster and Instance.
+The System monitoring tab consists of two sub-tabs: Cluster State and Instance State.

 -

-On the Cluster sub-tab, you can view the charts of the following monitoring statistics:
+On the Cluster State sub-tab, you can view the charts of the following monitoring statistics:

 - Cluster Data Size (MAX and AVG)